philthephatman/awesome-hacking-lists/hackwith.md

 - [JoomlaScan](https://github.com/drego85/JoomlaScan) - A free software to find the components installed in Joomla CMS, built out of the ashes of Joomscan.
 - [domain_analyzer](https://github.com/eldraco/domain_analyzer) - Analyze the security of any domain by finding all the information possible.
 Made in python.
 - [Malleable-C2-Randomizer](https://github.com/bluscreenofjeff/Malleable-C2-Randomizer) - A script to randomize Cobalt Strike Malleable C2 profiles and reduce the chances of flagging signature-based detection controls
-- [raven](https://github.com/0x09AL/raven) - raven is a Linkedin information gathering tool that  can be used by pentesters to gather information about an organization employees using Linkedin.
 - [canisrufus](https://github.com/maldevel/canisrufus) - A stealthy Python based Windows backdoor that uses Github as a command and control server
 - [CloudFail](https://github.com/m0rtem/CloudFail) - Utilize misconfigured DNS and old database records to find hidden IP's behind the CloudFlare network
 - [ReconScan](https://github.com/RoliSoft/ReconScan) - Network reconnaissance and vulnerability assessment tools.